Frequently asked questions for road traffic accident claims

 Can I claim for a car accident caused by animal?

-If the animal is owned, for example a household pet or microchipped livestock, then you may be able to claim compensation against the owner.
+If the animal is owned, for example a household pet or microchipped livestock, then you may be able to claim compensation for the car accident against the owner.
 The owner may dispute the claim if they feel you were at fault.
 Claims against wild animals are unlikely to win, as they cannot be considered negligent.

 Can I claim for car accident caused by road conditions?